 A weight was lifted — like I had returned to my pre-2002 anonymity for a moment, and I actually felt a little sneaky about it.

 There were no vibrating text messages, Facebook notifications or phone ringing — which I can never answer anyway, people.
-Call me back in 17 years unless you want to compete with a screaming baby and/or toddler. 😉
+(Call me back in 17 years if you MUST talk by phone!)

 In addition to having a strange new sense of independence, I started to suspect that I actually do have time to do a lot of the things I’m always saying/telling myself I don’t have time to do.

 Related post: 7 Warning Signs You’re Doing Too Much as a Mom (and how to stop)

 When I thought about how many things I used to enjoy that I’ve slowly “lacked time” for, it was pretty sad.
 Like how I’m always lamenting that I never have time to read anymore.
 You might even catch me from time to time, walking past my bookcase in the living room with an outstretched arm, whispering, “somedaaaay“.